ASCENT OF VESUVIUS

 paying my minion five francs to hold my mule back by the

 tail and keep him from going up the hill, and so I

 discharged him.
 I got along faster then.
 We had one

 magnificent picture of Naples from a high point on the

 mountain side.
 We saw nothing but the gas lamps, of

-of a circle, skirting the great Bay, a necklace of diamonds glinting up
+of a circle, skirting the great Bay, a necklace of diamonds glinting up through

-over all the great city the lights crossed
+richly beautiful, and over all the great city the lights crossed

 and recrossed each other in many and many a sparkling

 line and curve.
 And back of the town, far around and

 abroad over the miles of level campagna, were scattered

 rows, and circles, and clusters of lights, all glowing

 were sleeping.
 About this time, the fellow who was